-The TNT 2 software is included on the CD that accompanies the violin, viola, and cello/bass books.
+The TNT 2 software is included with the online media.
 It provides a professional interface that allows you to slow down or speed up the playback as well as selecting sections in the waveform to loop for practicing specific passages.
 Creating loops allows you to practice difficult sections at your own tempo.